zaherg/supabase-umami/README.md

-# Umamin with Supabase support
+# Umami with Supabase support

 Umami does not use `directUrl` when configuring Prisma.